nicklalone/IGME220-Intro/00 - Administration/Developer Notebook/Developer Notebook Prompts.md

 - Reaction to 1 new game outside your comfort zone
 	- For your first game, play decathalon in the syllabus.

-For week 1, there are 3 prompts worth exploring in chapter 1:
+For week 1, there are 3 prompts worth exploring in chapter 1.
+Choose 1 and write around 300 words for it:
 1. Page 8 - Exercise 1.2
 2. Page 10 - Exercise 1.3
 3. Page 11 - Exercise 1.5